March 24, 2021

 But Is It Safe?

-To get back to the concerns of my family friend, the answer is a resounding YES.
+To get back to the concerns about safety.
 The vaccine was tested in a rigorous clinical trial—a randomized controlled trial.
 More than 14,000 girls age 16-26 were enrolled in the most recent trial to evaluate the 9-strain vaccine.
 Common reactions included swelling and redness at the injection site.
 Severe allergies were rare, occurring in less than .1% of patients.
 No deaths were attributed to the vaccine.
 Although the internet may spread stories of patients who were harmed by the HPV vaccine, follow-up studies of these girls showed no relationship to the HPV vaccine.

 The bottom-line is that the HPV vaccine is safe and effective.